What is a CRM strategy?

 In all these measures, it should not be forgotten to inform, motivate and share in the success of employees.
 Only with employee acceptance can the CRM strategy be successful.

-It is therefore advisable to introduce a CRM manager and team in the company for complex project execution and controlling as well as change management.
+It is therefore recommended to introduce a CRM manager with a team in the company for complex project execution, project controlling and change management.

 The customer wants a transparent, convenient, fast purchase process.
 That is a fact.